juliefrwang/splash-structure/README.md

 ```

 ## Installing Julia programming language
-SPLASH-structure relies on Julia for some computations.
+STRUCT relies on Julia for some computations.
 Follow the steps below to install Julia and set up the required packages.

 ### Installing Julia
 You can download and install Julia from the official website: https://julialang.org/downloads/.